NAGC Hollingworth Award

 Significance of the study in the field of gifted and talented education: The problem to be investigated is important and has a sound theoretical basis.

 Adequacy of research design: problem is clearly defined; proposal reflects an adequate knowledge of related research; objectives, questions to be answered, or hypothesis to be tested are well formulated and clearly stated; procedures to be followed include (where applicable) information on sampling techniques, controls, data to be gathered, instruments to be used, and statistical and/or other analyses to be made.
 Instruments that are not reviewed in Buros' Mental Measurements Yearbooks should be appended.

 Adequacy of presentation: writing should avoid jargon and be understandable to the educated layman.

 - Qualitative and other research methods are acceptable.

 - The rating form used to evaluate each component of the proposal as described above provides more information on the evaluation process.

 - One honorable mention for the award may be made.

->

-> The recipient(s) of the award, in additional to other applicants, will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
-The award consists of a cash grant, paid in two installments: first at the awards ceremony (during NAGC's 61st Annual Convention in Baltimore, MD; November 12-16, 2014) and after receipt by the Chair of the Awards Committee of the final report after completion of the study.
+The recipient(s) of the award and the other applicants will be notified of the Awards Committee's decision in writing no later than August 31, 2014.
+The award consists of a cash grant, paid in two installments: first at the awards ceremony (during NAGC's 61st Annual Convention in Baltimore, MD; November 13-16, 2014) and after receipt by the Chair of the Awards Committee of the final report after completion of the study.